AEscajeda/AEscajeda/README.md

 - Django Rest Framework to build APIs.
 - JWT for the authentication proccess.
 - React for the UI.
-- SQLite for data persistance (only for demo purposes).
+- SQLite for data persistence (only for demo purposes).
-- AWS S3 for static files storage.
+- AWS S3 for static file storage.
 - Heroku to host the site.
 You can se the demo on the next [link](https://eccomerce-demo.herokuapp.com/#/).
 ---